 Receivables

-The Company did not identify an increase in the derived value of recievables, therefore did not created any value adjustment.
+The Company did not identify an increase in the derived value of receivables, therefore did not created any value adjustment.

 The ageing structure of receivables as of 31.
 December 2023 is presented in the table below:

 The ageing structure of receivables as of 31.
 December 2022 is presented in the table below: